Azure/azure-docs-sdk-java/docs-ref-services/virtualmachines.md

 ## Overview

+On-demand, scalable computing resources running Linux or Windows.

+To get started with Azure virtual machines, see [Create a Linux virtual machine with the Azure portal](/azure/virtual-machines/linux/quick-create-portal).

+## Management API

-Define, configure, and deploy new Windows and Linux virtual machines and virtual machine scale sets from your code with the Azure management libraries for Java.
-The libraries also let start and stop existing virtual machines and attach or detach disks to stopped VMs in your subscription.
+Create, configure, and scale out Windows and Linux virtual machines in Azure from your code with the management API.

-## Import the libraries

-Add a dependency to your Maven project's `pom.xml` file to use the libraries in your own project.
+[Add a dependency](https://maven.apache.org/guides/getting-started/index.html#How_do_I_use_external_dependencies) to your Maven `pom.xml` file to use the management API in your project.

 ```XML
 <dependency>